No. of pages 168

 This book has been graded for interest at 5-12 years.

 There are 168 pages in this book.
-This book was published 2019 by Ohio University Press .
+This book was published in 2019 by Ohio University Press .

 Nancy Roe Pimm is an award-winning author of nonfiction books for young readers, five of which have been Junior Library Guild selections.
 Smoky, the Dog That Saved My Life is her second book (after The Jerrie Mock Story) for Ohio University Press's Biographies for Young Readers series.
 A native of Brooklyn, New York, with three daughters and two grandsons, Nancy lives in Plain City, Ohio, with her retired race-car driver husband, their two dogs, two cats, and python named Monty.